toptensoftware/roundcube-snooze/readme.md

 * Only DoveCot IMAP back ends are supported although others might work if you're able to create an appropriate wake-up script.
 * Anything other than the above and you're on your own.

 **IMPORTANT** This plugin re-writes email messages and can change DoveCot's internally stored date (ie: the arrival time) for the message.
-This might violate regulatory and compliance rules of some companies and organisations.  *It's up to you to check this*.
+If your company/organisation has strict regulatory or compliance rules then *it's up to you* to check if this is allowed.
+(It probably won't but, you've been told).

 Installation: